 At this stage, we clarify the following points about the LHC restrictions: \begin{itemize} \item Throughout this study, both the theoretical uncertainties incurred in the simulations and the experimental (systematic and statistic) uncertainties were not included.
 Although these effects can relax the LHC restrictions, it is expected that much stronger restrictions on the MSSM will be acquired given the advent of high-luminosity LHC in the near future.

-\item We did not include the search for charginos and neutralinos by the fully hadronic final states of W/Z and Higgs bosons with $139~{\rm fb}^{-1}$ data~\cite{ATLAS:2021yqv} in this study.
-This search rejects large SM backgrounds by identifying high-$p_T$ bosons with large-radius jets and jet substructure information.
-Thus, it is more efficient than the leptonic signal search in Ref.~\cite{ATLAS:2021moa} only when winos are heavier than $600~{\rm GeV}$~\cite{ATLAS:2021yqv}.
-This conclusion holds in simplified models of SUSY but was never applied to this research.
+\item We did not include the search for charginos and neutralinos by the fully hadronic final states of $W/Z$ and Higgs bosons with $139~{\rm fb}^{-1}$ data~\cite{ATLAS:2021yqv} in this study.
+This search rejected large SM backgrounds by identifying high-$p_T$ bosons with large-radius jets and jet substructure information.
+Thus, it was more efficient than the leptonic signal search in Ref.~\cite{ATLAS:2021moa} only when winos were heavier than $600~{\rm GeV}$~\cite{ATLAS:2021yqv}.
+This conclusion holds in simplified models of SUSY but is never applied to this research.
 The reason is that the DM must co-annihilate with $\tilde{\mu}_L$ or $\tilde{\mu}_R$ to achieve the measured density for $M_2 \gtrsim 600~{\rm GeV}$ (see the results in Fig.~\ref{fig2}), and the wino-like particles may decay into the slepton first to enhance their leptonic signal.
-As a result, it is the leptonic signals that are more powerful in excluding SUSY points.
+As a result, it is the leptonic signals that are more powerful in excluding the SUSY points.
 This conclusion is the same as that of the General Next-to-Minimal Supersymmetric Standard Model (GNMSSM) studied in Ref.~\cite{Cao:2022ovk}.

-In the latest version of SModelS, namely SModelS-2.2.1~\cite{Alguero:2021dig}, the cut efficiencies of the hadronic analysis and relevant signal topologies have been implemented in its database.
-We utilized this code to limit the green samples in Fig.~\ref{fig1}.
-We did not find that it has exclusion capabilities.
+The latest version of \textsf{SModelS}, namely \textsf{SModelS\,2.2.1}~\cite{Alguero:2021dig}, have implemented the cut efficiencies of the hadronic analysis and relevant signal topologies in its database.
+We utilized this code to restrict the green samples in Fig.~\ref{fig1}.
+We did not find that it had exclusion capabilities.

 \item In some high-energy SUSY-breaking theories, $\tilde{\tau}$ may be the NLSP due to its larger Yukawa coupling than those of the first- and second-generation sleptons.
-In this case, heavy sparticles may decay into $\tilde{\tau}$ to change the $e/\mu$ signals of this research, and the LHC restrictions may be relaxed~\cite{Hagiwara:2017lse}.
+In this case, heavy sparticles may decay into $\tilde{\tau}$ to change the $e/\mu$ signals of this study, and the LHC restrictions may be relaxed~\cite{Hagiwara:2017lse}.
 We will discuss such a possibility in our future work. \end{itemize}